 A criminal record will not necessarily prevent you from fostering.
 We need to know that you are a safe person to look after young people, but we know that having a criminal record doesn’t necessarily make someone unsafe to look after children.
 A lot depends on the circumstances, timescale and surrounding background.
 Offences are assessed confidentially on an individual basis.

 There are some criminal offences that will preclude you from becoming a foster carer.
 If you, your partner, or a member your household has convictions that relate to sexual or violent offences towards children then you will be unable to foster.
+Learn more about if you can foster with a criminal record from our guide.

 We will always do a medical check during an assessment to ensure that a carer can meet the needs of a child in care.
 If you suffer from depression or have been prescribed antidepressants we would discuss this with you and find more about your circumstances on an individual basis.